 Total Weight: 6.25 grams

 The US minted the 1961 quarter with no mint mark and also the 1961 D quarter.
-The mint mark can be found on the reverse side of the coin.
+The mint mark, when present, can be found on the reverse side of the coin.

 This coin in circulated condition is worth at least its weight in silver.
 The silver melt value for this coin is $3.05 as of November 14, 2019.
 This melt value is calculated from the current silver spot price of $16.85 per ounce.